Hamiltonian representation of isomonodromic deformations of general rational connections on $\mathfrak{gl}_2(\mathbb{C})$: Meromorphic connections, gauges and Darboux coordinates

 The space $F_{\mathcal{R},\mathbf{r}}$ has been intensively studied from the point of view of isospectral and isomonodromic deformations.
 Following the works of P. Boalch \cite{Boalch2001,Boalch2012,Boalch2022} and of D. Yamakawa \cite{Yamakawa2017TauFA,Yamakawa2019FundamentalTwoForms}, one can use the Poisson structure on $F_{\mathcal{R},\mathbf{r}}$ in order to describe it as a bundle whose fibers are symplectic leaves obtained by fixing the irregular type and monodromies of $\hat{L}(\lambda)$.
 Let us briefly review this perspective and use it to define local coordinates on $F_{\mathcal{R},\mathbf{r}}$ trivializing the fibration.

-In this article, \textbf{we shall restrict to $\hat{F}_{\mathcal{R},\mathbf{r}}$ to simplify the presentation} but the present setup may surely be extended to $F_{\mathcal{R},\mathbf{r}}$. \footnote{In particular, the case of the Painlev\'{e} $1$ equation and hierarchy for which $\check{L}^{[\infty,r_\infty-1]}$ cannot be diagonalized has been investigated in \cite{MarchalAlameddineP1Hierarchy2023} and provides results similar to the ones presented in this article, in other words, this article deals with the \textit{generic} case only.}
+In this article, \textbf{we shall restrict to $\hat{F}_{\mathcal{R},\mathbf{r}}$ to simplify the presentation} but the present setup may be adapted to $F_{\mathcal{R},\mathbf{r}}$ using ramified covers and Puiseux series. \footnote{In particular, the case of the Painlev\'{e} $1$ equation and hierarchy for which $\check{L}^{[\infty,r_\infty-1]}$ cannot be diagonalized has been investigated in \cite{MarchalAlameddineP1Hierarchy2023} and provides results similar to the ones presented in this article, in other words, this article deals with the \textit{generic} case only.}

 For any pole $p \in \mathcal{R}$, let us define a local coordinate \beq \forall\, p \in \mathcal{R} \, , \; z_p(\lambda):= \left\{ \right. \eeq